ankitects/anki/docs/development.md

   and a bridge to the Rust code.
 - qt contains the Qt GUI implementation (aqt).
 - rslib contains the parts of the code implemented in Rust.
-- ts contains Anki's typescript and sass files.
+- ts and qt/aqt/data/web contain Anki's typescript and sass files.

 ## Environmental Variables

 If ANKIDEV is set before starting Anki, some extra log messages will be printed on stdout, and automatic backups will be disabled - so please don't use this except on a test profile.

+If TRACESQL is set, all sql statements will be printed as they are executed.

 If LOGTERM is set before starting Anki, warnings and error messages that are normally placed in the collection2.log file will also be printed on stdout.